Examples of Restricted Data

-How Do I Dispose Equipment that has stored Restricted Data?
+How Do I Dispose of Equipment that has stored Restricted Data?

 - Other storage devices, such as CDs, flash drives, tapes must be disposed of via the office of Records Management

 Where Can I Store Restricted Data?

-If you need to store restricted data in electronics format, FGCU recommends you do so in your departmental share folder, or cross group folder.
-If you store the electronic data anywhere else, such as your FGCU computer, or home computer you must make sure the data is encrypt.
+If you need to store restricted data in electronic format, FGCU recommends you do so in your departmental share folder, or cross group folder.
+If you store the electronic data anywhere else, such as your FGCU computer or home computer (not recommended) you must make sure the data is encrypted.

 What about Cloud Storage, or Flash Drives?

 I May Have Lost Some Data.
 What Do I Do?

-In the case of loss of restricted, please contact the FGCU Help Desk immediately at 239-590-1188.
+In the case of loss of restricted, please contact the University Help Desk immediately at 239-590-1188.